 Defining Minimalism

 Minimalism erupted as a rejection of the complexity and overabundance apparent in abstract expressionism in the late 1950s.
-Artists endeavoured to simplify their work by stripping away all unnecessary components to create something basic, something functional.
-Minimalism in drawing depicts clean lines, but shapes should be geometric or sleek and there should be a limited color palette on the drawing.
-Relationships in these works are encouraged by reductionism: the viewer is invited to engage on a deeper level, to contemplate and interpret on their own.
+Artists endeavored to simplify their work by stripping away all unnecessary components to create something basic, something functional.
+Minimalist drawing uses clean lines, with geometric or sleek shapes, and a limited color palette.
+Relationships in these works are encouraged by reductionism: the viewer is invited to engage on a deeper level, to contemplate and interpret for themselves.

 Focusing on Line

 What is line as an artistic tool?
 Learn the art of line on a blank canvas to create a minimalist drawing.
-Without elaborate details, a line can show movement, emotion and structure.
-Strength can be implied by a bold single line, or tension might appear in the same way, while delicate flowing lines may suggest grace or fluidity.
-Lines placed intentionally serve to guide the viewer’s eye across an image, and create rhythm in the composition.
-With line quality (the thick thinness, straightness or curvature) in focus, artists add meaning and emotion to the work.
+Without elaborate details, a line can show movement, emotion, and structure.
+A bold single line can imply strength, or tension might appear in the same way, while delicate, flowing lines may suggest grace or fluidity.
+Lines placed intentionally serve to guide the viewer’s eye across an image and create rhythm in the composition.
+With line quality (the thick-thinness, straightness, or curvature) in focus, artists add meaning and emotion to the work.

 The Power of Form

 Minimalist drawings depend on form.
-Through the use of basic geometric shapes, like circles, squares and triangles artists can create visually compelling compositions that are extremely conceptually dense.
-They can be in their purest form representing ideas or emotions.
-Thus, a circle can represent unity or wholeness and sharp angles symbolism for tension or conflict.
-These shapes are so easy to understand that the work of art invites the viewer to fulfil it as he or she pleases.
+Through the use of basic geometric shapes, like circles, squares, and triangles, artists can create visually compelling compositions that are extremely conceptually dense.
+They can be in their purest form, representing ideas or emotions.
+Thus, a circle can represent unity or wholeness, and sharp angles symbolize tension or conflict.
+These shapes are so easy to understand that the work of art invites the viewer to fulfill it as they please.

 Creating Space and Balance

-Negative space plays a big role in minimalist drawing, and often these works attempt to balance and harmonize their composition by using it.
-The use of space allows the viewer’s eye to rest and forces a thought about what is there and what is not.
-Artists gain the ability to develop compositions that inspire feelings of tranquility or contemplation by considering the relationships between line, form, and negative space carefully.
+Negative space plays a big role in minimalist drawing, and these works often attempt to balance and harmonize their compositions by using it.
+The use of space allows the viewer’s eye to rest and prompts reflection on what is there and what is not.
+Artists can develop compositions that evoke feelings of tranquility or contemplation by carefully considering the relationships among line, form, and negative space.

 Emotional Resonance